oneapi-src/oneDAL/docs/source/dev_guide/algorithms/svm_multi_class/multi-class-classifier.rst

      - Available methods for multi-class classifier prediction stage:

        -  ``defaultDense`` - the method described in [Wu04]_
-       -  ``voteBasedthe`` method based on the votes obtained from two-class classifiers.
+       -  ``voteBased`` - the method based on the votes obtained from two-class classifiers.

    * - ``tmethod``
      - ``defaultDense`` or ``voteBased``